eduardo-elizondo/cpython/Doc/extending/newtypes.rst

 This section aims to give a quick fly-by on the various type methods you can implement and what they do.

-Here is the definition of :c:type:`PyType_Spec`, as well as all the slots that it can contain:
+Here is the definition of :c:type:`PyType_Spec`, as well as all the different type slots:

 .. literalinclude:: ../includes/typestruct.h